renpy/renpy/sphinx/source/atl.rst

   number of seconds has elapsed.
 (0 seconds means to call the function as soon as possible.)
 If the function returns None, control will pass to the next ATL statement.

+This function should not have side effects other than changing the Transform object in the first argument, and may be called at any time with any value to enable prediction.

 ::